 Linee di ricerca

-MCE and its network of scholars are dedicated to making the Church’s social encyclicals accessible by translating them into clear, concrete language.
-Through dialogue with the public, they offer a Catholic perspective on the most urgent challenges of our time and promote a vision of global development that is truly inclusive, free, and just.
+MCE and its network of scholars are dedicated to making the Church’s social encyclicals accessible by translating them into clear and concrete language.
+Through dialogue with the public, they offer a Catholic perspective on the most pressing challenges of our time and promote a vision of global development that is truly inclusive, free, and just.

 History of Economic Thought

 MCE, by rediscovering economic thought and social theory, highlights the fundamental role of culture and ethics in shaping economic and social life.
-At the same time, it underscores the importance of a deeper anthropological vision to guide the social sciences toward a more human and sustainable future.
+At the same time, it emphasizes the importance of a deeper anthropological perspective to guide the social sciences toward a more humane and sustainable future.

-MCE explores the role of social innovation and finance in the contemporary world, examining the performance of innovative economic and financial models in promoting more inclusive development.
-At the same time, it highlights how businesses can contribute to building a more just and human-centered economy.
+MCE explores the role of social innovation in the contemporary world, examining the performance of innovative economic and financial models in fostering more inclusive development.
+At the same time, it highlights how businesses can contribute to building a fairer and more human-centered economy.

-MCE explores the connection between interreligious dialogue, justice, and peace, analyzing how the exchange between cultures and religions can foster a fairer and more harmonious society, and studying the role of religions in promoting social justice and intercultural integration.
-Through an interdisciplinary approach, this research area aims to build bridges between communities of different faiths, contributing to more inclusive and conscious coexistence.
+MCE explores the connection between interreligious dialogue, justice, and peace, analyzing how cultural and religious encounters can foster a more equitable and harmonious society.
+It studies the role of religions in promoting social justice and intercultural integration.
+Through an interdisciplinary approach, this line of research aims to build bridges between different faith communities, contributing to a more inclusive and conscious coexistence.

 Sezione: